thephez/dash-docs/_includes/references.md

 [op_return]: /en/developer-reference#term-op-return "Operation which terminates the script in failure"
 [op_verify]: /en/developer-reference#term-op-verify "Operation which terminates the script if the entry below it on the stack is non-true (zero)"
 [output index]: /en/developer-guide#term-output-index "The sequentially-numbered index of outputs in a single transaction starting from 0"
-[PaymentDetails]: /en/developer-examples#term-paymentdetails "The PaymentDetails of the payment protocol which allows the receiver to specify the payment details to the spender"
-[PaymentRequest]: /en/developer-examples#term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"
-[PaymentRequests]: /en/developer-examples#term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"
-[PKI]: /en/developer-examples#term-pki "Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https)."
 [point function]: /en/developer-guide#term-point-function "The ECDSA function used to create a public key from a private key"
-[pp amount]: /en/developer-examples#term-pp-amount "Part of the Output part of the PaymentDetails part of a payment protocol where receivers can specify the amount of satoshis they want paid to a particular pubkey script"
-[pp expires]: /en/developer-examples#term-pp-expires "The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires"
-[pp memo]: /en/developer-examples#term-pp-memo "The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos"
-[pp merchant data]: /en/developer-examples#term-pp-merchant-data "The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments"
-[pp PKI data]: /en/developer-examples#term-pp-pki-data "The pki_data field of a PaymentRequest which provides details such as certificates necessary to validate the request"
-[pp pki type]: /en/developer-examples#term-pp-pki-type "The PKI field of a PaymentRequest which tells spenders how to validate this request as being from a specific recipient"
-[pp script]: /en/developer-examples#term-pp-script "The script field of a PaymentDetails where the receiver tells the spender what pubkey scripts to pay"
 [previous block header hash]: /en/developer-reference#term-previous-block-header-hash "A field in the block header which contains the SHA256(SHA256()) hash of the previous block's header"
 [proper money handling]: /en/developer-reference#term-proper-money-handling "Bitcoin amounts need to be correctly processed without introducing rounding errors that could cause monetary loss"
-[r]: /en/developer-guide#term-r-parameter "The payment request parameter in a bitcoin: URI"
-[receipt]: /en/developer-guide#term-receipt "A cryptographically-verifiable receipt created using parts of a payment request and a confirmed transaction"
-[recurrent rebilling]: /en/developer-guide#rebilling-recurring-payments "Billing a spender on a regular schedule"
-[refund]: /en/developer-guide#issuing-refunds "A transaction which refunds some or all satoshis received in a previous transaction"
-[root certificate]: /en/developer-examples#term-root-certificate "A certificate belonging to a certificate authority (CA)"
-[ssl signature]: /en/developer-examples#term-ssl-signature "Signatures created and recognized by major SSL implementations such as OpenSSL"
 [standard block relay]: /en/developer-guide#term-standard-block-relay "The regular block relay method: announcing a block with an inv message and waiting for a response"
 [transaction]: /en/developer-guide#transactions "A transaction spending satoshis"
 [transaction version number]: /en/developer-guide#term-transaction-version-number "A version number prefixed to transactions to allow upgrading""